SEO & AI Search

 • Having content written in a plain, easy-to-digest style that Claude can summarise well.

-5. Microsoft Copilot (Bing Chat)
+5. Microsoft Copilot

 • Where it shows up: Inside Bing search results, Microsoft Edge browser, Windows apps.